tracigardner/tracigardner.github.io/_posts/2018-07-03-1tutorial-post.md

 </ul>
 <h2>Read More</h2>
 <p>You will find a lot more useful tips in the step-by-step tutorial in the Hubspot post <a href="https://blog.hubspot.com/marketing/professional-headshot-tips-for-budget" target="_blank">How to Take Your Own Professional Headshot: A Bookmarkable Guide</a>, which says it takes 15 minutes to read.
 The article covers everything from how to set up your camera to editing your final choice. </p>
 <p>Take advantage of feedback from your writing group as well.
-If you can’t decide which photo is best, ask them to help you decide.</p>
+If you can’t decide which photo is best, ask your writing group to help you decide.</p>
 <p>&nbsp;</p>
 <p style="font-size: small;">Photo credits: <a href="https://flic.kr/p/v4Nmb" target="_blank">Self Portrait in Barbados by Jens karlsson on Flickr</a>, used under a CC-BY license, and <a href="https://flic.kr/p/4YiRpN" target="_blank">Me for Lindberg glasses by Jens karlsson on Flickr</a>, used under a CC-BY license.<br />
 </p>